puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `running` or `stopped`
+Valid values: `running` or `stopped`.

 Defaults to `running`.
 Specifies whether the service should be running or not.

 ##### `cell`